Xetibo/ReSet-Doc/sections/appendix/projectplan.typ

 GitHub issues.

 #subsubsection("Tools")
-Rust is an editor-agnostic language, hence both team members can use their own tools without conflicts.
+Rust is an editor-agnostic language, hence both team members can use their tools without conflicts.
 For documentation typst is used, which also does not require a special editor, it just requires a compiler that works on all platforms.
 The user interface is made with Cambalache.